Early Years/Reception curriculum

 Billy Class daily routine:

-- The class is split into six groups.
-We complete one teacher-led Mathematics activity a week for each group and one Literacy based activity.
-The class teacher will lead a focus group which will last around 15-20 minutes per group and will focus on developing their skills in the specific areas of learning.
-During this time the teaching assistant will observe and interact with child initiated learning.
+• The class is split into five groups.
+We complete teacher-led Mathematics and Literacy based activities daily.
+The class teacher will lead a focus group which will last around 15 minutes per group and will focus on developing their skills in the specific areas of learning.
+During this time the teaching assistants will observe and interact with child initiated learning.
 The focus groups rotate throughout the day so that the children have a good mix of teacher led time and child initiated play to extend and apply their knowledge and understanding.
 The adults in the room also listen to children read either 1:1 or as part of a guided reading group.

-• Throughout the day the children also have opportunity for whole class interaction, singing, carpet games and Show and Tell time.
+• Throughout the day the children also have opportunity for whole class interaction, singing, carpet games, circle time and Show and Tell time.
 The children are encouraged to be as independent as possible with regards to selecting their own resources, tidying away, managing their own hygiene and collecting their things for going home.